mcclintock-lab/ca-fisheries-engagement-tool/src/app/methods-short/social-media.md

 #### Question 1: What level of resources, both in terms of staffing and funding, are required for this strategy?
 -	Staffing: Low
-  - 	1-5% staff FTE to maintain social media accounts, respond to comments, and manage dialogue.
+  - 	1-5% staff PY to maintain social media accounts, respond to comments, and manage dialogue.
 -	Budget: Low

 #### Question 2: What skills are required by staff to effectively implement this strategy?